-- A simple form of interference takes place when two plane waves of the same frequency intersect at an angle.
+- A simple form of interference takes place when two plane waves of the same frequency meet at an angle and combine.

-- Light interference is often evident in the appearance of interference patterns such as those that produce supernumerary rainbows.
+- Light interference is often observed as interference patterns, such as seen in supernumerary rainbows.

 - Interference patterns are produced when the energy of waves combines constructively or destructively.
 For example, waves on a pond can create interference patterns.

 - Constructive interference occurs when the crest of one wave meets the crest of another wave of the same frequency at the same point.
 The resulting wave is the sum of the amplitudes of the original waves.